BrooksLabUCSC/splicedice/README.md

 SpliceDICE uses splice junction counts derived from aligned RNA sequencing reads to calculate a Percent-Spliced (PS) value for each junction.

-**Suggested tools for generating junction counts:**
+**Suggested tool for generating junction counts:**

 - [intronProspector](https://github.com/diekhans/intronProspector)

 ### Aligned RNA sequencing reads
-SpliceDICE requires RNA sequencing reads that are aligned to a reference genome.
+Calculating intron coverage with SpliceDICE requires RNA sequencing reads that are aligned to a reference genome.

 ## Manifest files